 Ringhaver Equipment Company formed as Cat dealer for Central Florida territory

 Ring Power and Ringhaver Equipment Company merge

 Ring Power Corporations celebrates 50 years as a Caterpillar dealer

-Today, Ring Power Corporation has become one of the largest Caterpillar dealers in the Southeastern United States through dedication to the mission of customer service.
+Today, Ring Power Corporation has become one of the largest Cat Dealers in the Southeastern United States through dedication to the mission of customer service.
 In order to preserve the "Customers First" reputation that Ring Power was built on, we continually train our employees and work closely with our customers to assure complete satisfaction, especially after the sale.

 We'll do our best to get back to you as soon as possible.